-Some task is to be accomplished but there aren’t the necessary features to have it done.
-Or when there are other easy apps, probably the cloud-based apps, which are already available online through which this particular task can be completed easier and faster, then the employee is going to download this external app without the permission of the enterprise.
-So the task of the employee is completed without the enterprise being aware of what was used to complete this task.
+When there are other secure apps, probably the cloud-based apps, which are already available online through which this particular task can be completed, then the employee is going to download this external app without the permission of the enterprise.

-The task will be completed by the employee through his own developed application without the knowledge of the enterprise.
-Here the employee may take the help of unsanctioned apps to build his application.
+The employee will complete the task through his developed application without the knowledge of the enterprise.
+Here the employee may take the help of unsanctioned apps to build his form.

 What Are the Risks Associated with Shadow IT?